 Set the depth gauge tool on the chain, revealing one of the depth gauges.
 If the depth gauge shows above the tool, it must be flattened with the provided flat file.
 Depth gauges should also be filed from the inside-out direction.
 File all the depth gauges by turning around the chainsaw.

-How to File a Chainsaw Blade With an Electric Sharpener?
+How To File A Chainsaw Blade With An Electric Sharpener?

 Things you need: You need just an electric sharpener for this method.